edsu/diary/README.md

 ---

+## 1/24/2023

+My personal diary entry for today reads as follows:
+I saw a strange looking *crossbow* *advertised* today in a shop.
+It was named the *holtzendorff* *bosh* *orionis* and something about it felt special.
+I felt a strange pull towards it, like something was telling me to buy it.
+I pondered the idea for a minute but ultimately decided against it because I am already so *impoverish*ed that I do not have any money to spare.
+I find myself in a *continuous* state of darkness, feeling like a *greenhorn* in the world for having made the wrong decisions before.
+I felt so *dishonored* for being so *ingrate* with my luck and fortune.
+A part of me felt like the performer, *delsarte* from *tennessee*, had been *disqualified* in the same way I felt.
+I reasserted myself and said no to the *crossbow* before finally moving on, trying to pick up the pieces of my life.
+As I turned away, I could see a *saltbush* outside, swaying in the wind, as if in affirmation to my decision.

 ## 1/23/2023

 Today was another difficult day at school; I had to try to navigate my way through the *wranglings* of my lectures and make sense of the *ciceronianism* with the help of my notes.
 All the while, I could here the *domineer*ing voices of my professors and the *aholiab* of the others in the class.
 I sighed as I *gingerly* walked down the hallway thanking my lucky stars for the *duenna* of my friends here.
 But even so, it seemed like every other *personae* was trying to *pinge* me of my *nastiness* in the back.
 I still was unsure of my zimmerman and just wanted to get back to my cozy *syene* and lay down and take a much needed rest.
 Even the ivy *sacque* of my dorm couldn't make the *wohlsituirten* of today any better.
 I just wished I had a *rapier* to cut through all the *avellino*.